CADD-SC/CYP3A4-Inhibition-Prediction-Model/README.md

 ## Introduction: ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the CYP3A4 inhibition of target drug compounds in early stage of drug discovery process.
+Welcome to our repository, here we provide machine learning model to efficiently predict the CYP3A4 inhibition of target drug compounds in early stage of drug discovery process

 ## Dependencies ##